-Information in this report has been prepared solely to meet Pillar 3 disclosure requirements of BNYM Frankfurt Branch and to provide certain specified information relating to capital and other risks, details of the management of those risks and for no other purpose.
+Information in this report has been prepared solely to meet Pillar 3 disclosure requirements of BNYM Frankfurt Branch.
+These disclosures provide certain specified information relating to capital, risk, management of those risks and for no other purpose.
 These disclosures do not constitute any form of financial statement on the business nor do they constitute any form of contemporary or forward looking record or opinion.